Olive Oil and Lemon Juice For Kidney Stones

 cranberries spilling out of bowl

 Cranberry juice is commonly listed as beneficial for kidney stones.
-One small study in 20 men study found that drinking 500mL of cranberry juice per day reduced urine oxalate (despite high levels of oxalate in cranberry juice itself!), urine calcium and increased urine citrate.(5) However, another study found that cranberry supplements increased urine oxalate, as well as some other kidney stone risk factors.(6)
+One small study in 20 men found that drinking 500mL of cranberry juice per day reduced urine oxalate (despite high levels of oxalate in cranberry juice itself!), urine calcium and increased urine citrate.(9) However, another study found that cranberry supplements increased urine oxalate, as well as some other kidney stone risk factors.(10)

 Larger studies have found an increased risk of kidney stones with juice, especially apple juice and grapefruit juice.
-(78) This makes sense as juice (even 100% fruit juice) contains a fair amount of sugar.
-We know that added sugar increases urine calcium, and subsequent risk of calcium kidney stones.(9)
+(11,12) This makes sense considering juice (even 100% fruit juice) contains a fair amount of sugar.
+We know that added sugar increases urine calcium, and subsequent risk of calcium kidney stones.(8)

 Bottom line: There is inconclusive research on the potential benefit of cranberry and kidney stones.
 I cannot recommend it at this time.
-And, I am concerned about the sugar drinking cranberry juice would add to the diet.
+Additionally, I am concerned about the amount of sugar that drinking cranberry juice would add to the diet.

 Chanca Piedra

-Chanca Piedra (Phyllanthus niruri) is a tropical plant that grows on costal areas.
-Alternative medicine recommends its use as a supplement, teas or essential oil to help treat a variety of health conditions.
-Claims include treatment of ulcers, urinary tract infection, swelling and to lower blood sugar.
+Chanca Piedra (Phyllanthus niruri) is a tropical plant that grows in coastal areas.
+Alternative medicine recommends its use in the form of a supplement, teas or essential oil to treat a variety of health conditions.
+Some of the claims include treatment of ulcers, improvement in urinary tract infection, reduced swelling and to lower blood sugar.
 Although research is lacking for most of these claims, there is some interesting research behind the use of chanca piedra for kidney stones.

-The majority of studies evaluating the impact of chanca piedra on kidney stones has been in cells or rats.(10,11,12,13) Many of these studies did show promising results.
+The majority of studies evaluating the impact of chanca piedra on kidney stones has been in cells or rats.(13,14,15,16)

-A few human trials have been done.
-Fifty-six patients with kidney stones drank a tea made from 4.5g of chanca piedra, twice per day, for 12 weeks.
-When people were consuming the tea, urine oxalate and uric acid were lower in people who had high levels at baseline.
-Also, images showed fewer kidney stones after drinking the tea (3.2 compared to 2.0 kidney stones).
+In one study, fifty-six patients with kidney stones drank a tea made from 4.5g of chanca piedra, twice per day, for 12 weeks.
+After consuming the tea, urine oxalate and uric acid were reduced in people who had high levels at baseline.
+Images also showed fewer kidney stones after drinking the tea (3.2 compared to 2.0 kidney stones).
 Of note, 66% of patients experienced abdominal pain during the trial.
-(14)
+(17)

-Another study found that a 450mg supplement of chanca piedra reduced urine calcium in people with kidney stones.(15) This is important because urine calcium is the primary determinant of calcium kidney stone formation.
+Another study found that a 450mg supplement of chanca piedra reduced urine calcium in people with kidney stones.(18) This is important because urine calcium is the primary determinant of calcium kidney stone formation.

 Before I can feel comfortable recommending chanca piedra for kidney stones, I need answers to these questions.